 Studio photographers will appreciate that the Nikon D1 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S120 and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Nikon D1 Manual.
+Further information on the features and operation of the S120 and D1 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Nikon D1 Manual.